0xAX/linux-insides/Misc/how_kernel_compiled.md

 endif # ifeq ($(KBUILD_SRC),)
 ```

-We check the `KBUILD_SRC` that represent top directory of the source code of the linux kernel and if it is empty (it is empty every time while makefile executes first time) and the set the `KBUILD_OUTPUT` variable to the value that passed with the `O` option (if this option was passed).
-In the next step we check this `KBUILD_OUTPUT` variable and if we set it, we do following things:
+We check the `KBUILD_SRC` that represents the top directory of the kernel source code and if it is empty (it is empty when the makefile is executed for the first timea.)
+We then set the `KBUILD_OUTPUT` variable to the value that passed with the `O` option (if this option was passed).
+In the next step we check this `KBUILD_OUTPUT` variable and if it is set, we do following things:

 * Store value of the `KBUILD_OUTPUT` in the temp `saved-output` variable;
 * Try to create given output directory;
 * Check that directory created, in other way print error;
-* If custom output directory created successfully, execute `make` again with the new directory (see `-C` option).
+* If the custom output directory was created successfully, execute `make` again with the new directory (see the `-C` option).

-The next `ifeq` statements checks that `C` or `M` options was passed to the make:
+The next `ifeq` statements checks that the `C` or `M` options were passed to `make`:

 ```Makefile
 ifeq ("$(origin C)", "command line")